Integration with React

 import 'dhx-kanban-package/dist/kanban.css';

-- For the trial version, use these import paths:
+- For the trial version, use these paths:

 import { Kanban, Toolbar } from '@dhx/trial-kanban';